RobbenRoll/emgfit/README.rst

 user-friendly high-level features.
-Experience with `lmfit` can be helpful but is not an essential prerequisite for using `emgfit` since the `lmfit` features stay largely 'hidden under the hood'. `emgfit` is designed to be user-friendly and offers automization features whenever reasonable while also supporting a large amount of flexibility and control for the user.
+Experience with `lmfit` can be helpful but is not an essential prerequisite for using `emgfit` since the `lmfit` features stay largely 'hidden under the hood'. `emgfit` is designed to be user-friendly and offers automization whenever reasonable while also supporting a large amount of flexibility and control for the user.
 Depending on the user's preferences an entire spectrum can be rapidly analyzed with only a few lines of code.
-Alternatively, various optional features are available to aid the user in a more rigorous analysis process.
+Alternatively, various optional features are available to aid the user in a more rigorous analysis.

 Amongst other features, the `emgfit` toolbox includes: